shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-for-monetize-ssp--third-party-ad-server-pacing--tag-integration--api-setup-guide.md

 |:---|:---|:---|
 | `budget_intervals` | array of objects | Set a budget on the deal using fields within `budget_intervals` including: `daily_budget`, `daily_budget_imps`, `lifetime_budget`, or `lifetime_budget_imps`.
 Use the fields with no imp if the deal line item has revenue budget type or the fields with `_imp` at the end if the deal line item has revenue type impression.
 You can either have a daily or lifetime budget, not both.
 A lifetime budget that sits across flights ends up being broken out across each flight via the API.
 Remember that if your deal has no end date, it can't have a budget. |

-To create a PG deal line item, do the following (For more information, see [Line Item Service](line-item-service---ali.md)):
+To create a PG deal line item, do the following (for more information, see [Line Item Service](line-item-service---ali.md)):

 1. Create a deal line item JSON (you'll need an existing advertiser ID, insertion order ID, deal ID, and profile ID).